Fix macOS Sequoia network issues on M4/M3/M2/M1 Macs

 6→ After doing this, I’d recommend you to restart the Mac before reconnecting to the Wi-Fi network.
 Jump to the next section.

-Solution 3: Restart Mac and Wi-Fi Modem
+Solution 3: Restart the Mac and the Wi-Fi Modem

 Up next is to reboot the Mac and Wi-Fi router to rule out the problems that lie between them.
 Press the power button on the Mac and, after a while, boot it.
 Similarly, unplug the power adapter of the Wi-Fi router and plug it back in.